dscamiss/yati/README.md

 architecture, as described in "Attention is All You Need" (AIAYN).
 There is also an implementation of the decoder-only architecture.

-The main goal of the project (aside from being an interesting learning exercise) is to be as faithful as possible to the description in AIAYN.
+Aside from being an interesting learning exercise, the main goal of the project is to be as faithful as possible to the description in AIAYN.
+This includes the choice of terminology and notation/variable names.
 Any assumptions are clearly documented.

 # Installation